rocket-pool/rocketpool/README.md

 `Rocket Pool` is a next generation decentralised Ethereum proof-of-stake (PoS) pool currently in alpha and built to be compatible with Casper.
 Features include Casper compatibility, smart nodes, decentralised infrastructure with automatic smart contract load balancing.

-Unlike traditional centralsed POW pools, Rocket Pool utilises the power of smart contracts to create a self regulating decentralised network of smart nodes that allows users with any amount of Ether to earn interest on their deposit and help secure the Ethereum network at the same time.
+Unlike traditional centralsed proof-of-work (PoW) pools, Rocket Pool utilises the power of smart contracts to create a self regulating decentralised network of smart nodes that allows users with any amount of Ether to earn interest on their deposit and help secure the Ethereum network at the same time.

 The contracts are written in `solidity` and built with the Ethereum framework `truffle`.
 This project is currently in alpha and undergoing heavy work.